15 gifts for the sports fan in your life

 Photos:Great gifts for sports fanatics

-Sports-themed cookie cutters ($5 to $9) – If your loved one's hobbies are as varied as baking and sports, then a football-shaped cookie cutter could be just the right stocking suffer.
-Made by Readyshapes and available on Etsy, these plastic, 3D-printed baking tools come in the form of helmets, footballs, soccer balls and baseballs.
+Sports-themed cookie cutters – If your loved one's hobbies are as varied as baking and sports, then a football-shaped cookie cutter could be just the right stocking stuffer.
+Available on Etsy, these baking tools come in the form of helmets, footballs, soccer balls and baseballs.

 Hide Caption